Asian markets sink with Wall St as rate fears grow ahead of Fed

 She added that the dollar, which is already well up against its peers, including a 10-month high versus the yen, "probably has a bit more upside".

-All three main indexes on Wall Street were in the red, and Asia followed in early Wednesday business.
+All three main indexes on Wall Street were in the red, and Asia followed on Wednesday.

-Hong Kong, Tokyo, Shanghai, Sydney, Seoul, Singapore, Wellington, Taipei and Manila all dropped.
+Hong Kong, Tokyo, Shanghai, Sydney, Mumbai, Singapore, Wellington, Taipei and Bangkok all dropped.

+London rose at the open while sterling weakened as data showed UK inflation unexpectedly slowed to an 18-month low in August.

 A key concern for investors is the latest bounce in oil prices, with both contracts heading towards $100 a barrel, largely because of output cuts by Russia and OPEC kingpin Saudi Arabia, which will be in place until the end of the year at least.